threat-defuser/threat-defuser.org/content/results.md

 ### Scholarly presentations

+- Nesset, Tore and Svetlana Sokolova.
+Special operations: Russian rivalry in cognitive linguistics.
+[International Cognitive Linguistics Conference](https://iclc16.phil.hhu.de/) at Heinrich Heine University, Düsseldorf, Germany.
+August 7-11, 2023.

+- Nesset, Tore, Valentina Zhukova and Anastasia Makarova.
+The linguistics of threats: a cognitive approach to political discourse.
+PUSHING EVERYONE'S BUTTONS: COGNITIVE METHODS IN POLITICAL DISCOURSE - Grammatical and multimodal patterns of compression in political discourse.
+A Theme Session organized by the Threat-Defuser project as part of the [International Cognitive Linguistics Conference](https://iclc16.phil.hhu.de/) at Heinrich Heine University, Düsseldorf, Germany.
+August 7-11, 2023.

+- Janda, Laura, Václav Cvrček, Masako Ueda Fidler, and Anna Obukhova.
+Putin Makes His Case.
+PUSHING EVERYONE'S BUTTONS: COGNITIVE METHODS IN POLITICAL DISCOURSE - Grammatical and multimodal patterns of compression in political discourse.
+A Theme Session organized by the Threat-Defuser project as part of the [International Cognitive Linguistics Conference](https://iclc16.phil.hhu.de/) at Heinrich Heine University, Düsseldorf, Germany.
+August 7-11, 2023.

+- Turner, Mark.
+Grammatical and multimodal patterns of compression in political discourse.
+PUSHING EVERYONE'S BUTTONS: COGNITIVE METHODS IN POLITICAL DISCOURSE - Grammatical and multimodal patterns of compression in political discourse.
+A Theme Session organized by the Threat-Defuser project as part of the [International Cognitive Linguistics Conference](https://iclc16.phil.hhu.de/) at Heinrich Heine University, Düsseldorf, Germany.
+August 7-11, 2023.

+- Cvrček, Václav and Masako Ueda Fidler.
+Different ways to push the political button: Identifying political orientation among Czech media classes using Market Basket Analysis.
+PUSHING EVERYONE'S BUTTONS: COGNITIVE METHODS IN POLITICAL DISCOURSE - Grammatical and multimodal patterns of compression in political discourse.
+A Theme Session organized by the Threat-Defuser project as part of the [International Cognitive Linguistics Conference](https://iclc16.phil.hhu.de/) at Heinrich Heine University, Düsseldorf, Germany.
+August 7-11, 2023.

+- Knoblock, Natalia L. A Politician’s Speech Echoed in Computer-Mediated Communication of his Supporters.
+PUSHING EVERYONE'S BUTTONS: COGNITIVE METHODS IN POLITICAL DISCOURSE - Grammatical and multimodal patterns of compression in political discourse.
+A Theme Session organized by the Threat-Defuser project as part of the [International Cognitive Linguistics Conference](https://iclc16.phil.hhu.de/) at Heinrich Heine University, Düsseldorf, Germany.
+August 7-11, 2023.

+- Thornburg, Linda L. and Klaus-Uwe Panther.
+Modeling figuration in climate change cartoons.
+PUSHING EVERYONE'S BUTTONS: COGNITIVE METHODS IN POLITICAL DISCOURSE - Grammatical and multimodal patterns of compression in political discourse.
+A Theme Session organized by the Threat-Defuser project as part of the [International Cognitive Linguistics Conference](https://iclc16.phil.hhu.de/) at Heinrich Heine University, Düsseldorf, Germany.
+August 7-11, 2023.

+- Obukhova, Anna.
+Market Basket Analysis: What do Russian media say about Svalbard?
+PUSHING EVERYONE'S BUTTONS: COGNITIVE METHODS IN POLITICAL DISCOURSE - Grammatical and multimodal patterns of compression in political discourse.
+A Theme Session organized by the Threat-Defuser project as part of the [International Cognitive Linguistics Conference](https://iclc16.phil.hhu.de/) at Heinrich Heine University, Düsseldorf, Germany.
+August 7-11, 2023.

 - Obukhova, Anna.
 Svalbard (Spitsbergen) in Russian media: identifying associations and narratives through Market Basket Analysis.
 The Eighteenth Conference of the Slavic Cognitive Linguistics Association (SCLC-2023)  2023-06-03

 - Nesset, Tore; Sokolova, Svetlana; Björklund, Martina Specprezentacija – A cognitive approach to the morphological construction spec-N in Russian .
 Slavic Cognitive Linguistics Conference 2023, 2023-06-01